• Cookies Policy

 Promoters should allow ample time for each phase of the promotion: notifying the trade, distributing the goods, issuing rules where appropriate, collecting the wrappers and the like, judging and announcing the results.

-(a) participants have been told in advance that it is impractical to do so;
+(a) participants have been told in advance that it is impractical to do so, or

 (b) participants are informed promptly of unforeseen delays and are offered another delivery date or an opportunity to recover any money paid for the offer.

-When damaged or faulty goods are received by a consumer, promoters should ensure either that they are replaced without delay or that a refund is sent immediately.
+When damaged or faulty goods are received by a consumer, promoters should ensure either that such goods are replaced without delay or that a refund is sent immediately.
 The promoters are entitled to seek the return of the faulty goods and, if possible, the original packaging, at their expense.
 The full cost of replacing damaged or faulty goods should fall on promoters.
-If any applicant does not receive goods, promoters should normally replace them free of charge.
+If any applicant does not receive goods, promoters should normally provide them at no extra cost to the consumer.

 Free Offers

-An offer should be described as free only if consumers pay no more than:
+An offer should be described as free only if consumers pay no more than any one or more of the following:

-(a) the minimum, unavoidable cost of responding to the promotion, e.g. the current public rate of postage, the cost of telephoning up to and including the national rate or the minimum, unavoidable cost of sending an e-mail or SMS text message,
+(a) The minimum, unavoidable cost of responding to the promotion, such as, for example, the current public rate of postage, the cost of telephoning up to and including the standard national rate or the minimum, unavoidable cost of sending an email or SMS text message or other digital communication.

-(c) the cost, including incidental expenses, of any travel involved if consumers collect the offer.
-In all cases consumers’ liability for such costs should be made clear and there should be no additional charges for packaging or handling.
+(c) The cost, including incidental expenses, of any travel involved if consumers collect the product or service offered.
+In all cases, consumers’ liability for such costs should be made clear and there should be no additional charges for packaging or handling.

-Marketers should not attempt to recover their costs by reducing the quality or composition of a product by imposing additional charges or inflating incidental expenses or by increasing the price of any other product that must be purchased as a pre-condition of obtaining a free item.
+Advertisers should not attempt to recover their costs by reducing the quality or composition of a product, by imposing additional charges, by inflating incidental expenses or by increasing the price of any other product that must be purchased as a pre-condition of obtaining a free item.

 A trial should not be described as free if the consumer is expected to pay the cost of returning any goods, unless this requirement is made clear to the consumer when the offer is made.